MLK International Salute presents the 2025 MLK King Legacy and the Dorothy I. Height Leadership Awards

 |

 WASHINGTON, DC, JANUARY 17, 2025 - The International Salute to the Life and Legacy of Dr. Martin Luther King Jr., will celebrate its 33rd year on Sunday, January 19, 2025 and will present awards to a distinguished group of global recipients.
-The event which will be held at The Willard Intercontinental Hotel in Washington, D.C., is hosted annually by the Institute for the Advancement of Multicultural & Minority Medicine (lAMMM) in tribute to the legacy of Dr. Martin Luther King Jr. The awards are part of the commemorative celebrations in honour of the late Dr. King's birthday.
+The event which will be held at The Willard Intercontinental Hotel in Washington, D.C., is hosted annually by the Institute for the Advancement of Multicultural & Minority Medicine (lAMMM) in tribute to the legacy of Dr. Martin Luther King Jr. The awards are part of the commemorative celebrations in honor of the late Dr. King's birthday.
+Dame Karen Pierce, DCMG, British Ambassador to the U.S., will serve as the Honorary Chair.

 The MLK, Jr. International Salute Committee headed by the Founder and CEO Madeline Y. Lawson, recognizes the distinguished leadership and contributions of exceptional individuals who have positively impacted the global community.
-Award winners will be presented with either the Dr. Dorothy I. Height Leadership award, in honor of the late civil rights and women's rights activist - a founding member of the Salute - who was also a special advisor to several U.S. Presidents, or the Dr. Martin Luther King Jr. Legacy Award in honor of the leader of the African American civil rights movement.
+Award winners will be presented with either the Dr. Dorothy I. Height Leadership Award, in honor of the late civil rights and women's rights activist, or the Dr. Martin Luther King Jr. Legacy Award in honor of the leader of the African American civil rights movement.

-In her capacity as the honorary chair of the committee for the 2025 International Salute, H.E.
-Dame Karen Pierce.
-British Ambassador to the United States, will join fellow committee members to present the 2025 Awards, which will be presented to:

 - H.E.
-Dame Karen Pierce, British Amnassador, for the King Legacy Award for Global Diplomacy and Service
+Dame Karen Pierce, British Ambassador, for the King Legacy Award for Global Diplomacy and Service

 - The Honorable Joanna McClinton, Speaker of the PA House of Representatives for Government and Public Service